Are you planning to visit Stanthorpe? This article covers the best things to do in Stanthorpe, including the surrounding regions of the Granite Belt.

 11 Nicoletti Orchards

-If you’re visiting Stanthorpe in autumn then you’re in luck, it’s apple season.
-The best way to experience Stanthorpe’s favourite time of year is to go and pick your own apples at Nicoletti Orchards.
+If you’re visiting Stanthorpe in autumn, you’re in luck—it’s apple season.
+The best way to experience Stanthorpe’s favourite time of year is to pick your own apples at Nicoletti Orchards.

-Third generation apple growers Daniel and Toni Nicoletti occasionally open up their orchard for tours, as well as allowing visitors to wander through the fruit trees and pick their own apples.
+Third-generation apple growers Daniel and Toni Nicoletti occasionally open their orchards for tours and allow visitors to wander through the fruit trees and pick their own apples.

 If the orchard isn’t open for tours when you’re in town, you can still stop by the farm gate and stock up on some freshly picked apples.

-If Nicoletti Orchards are closed, you could see if Eastern Colour are open – so also do apple picking.
+If Nicoletti Orchards are closed, you could see if Eastern Colour is open – so also do apple picking.

 Location: 61 Nicoletti Lane, Pozieres